wp-plugins/si-contact-form/trunk/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

 A super customizable contact form that lets your visitors send you email.
-Blocks all common spammer tactics.
-Spam is no longer a problem.
+Blocks all automated spammers.
+Packed with settings and features.

 == Description ==